Edit this page

 }

-If you would like to run a script (or some part of a script) only for iOS builds or only for Android builds, you can fork the behavior depending on the platform within the script.
-See examples for common ways to do this through a shell script or a Node script below.
+To run a script (or some part of a script) only for Android or iOS builds, you can fork the behavior depending on the platform within the script.
+See the following common examples to do this through a shell script or a Node script.

 {